awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

     clinician_notes.sentiment IS NULL;
 ```

-For more information on optimizing your function calls, see [Best practices with Aurora Machine Learning](#postgresql-ml-best-practice)\.
+For more information on optimizing your function calls, see [Best practices with Aurora machine learning](#postgresql-ml-best-practice)\.

 For information about parameters and return types for the sentiment detection function, see [aws\_comprehend\.detect\_sentiment](#aws_comprehend.detect_sentiment)\.